lukamiletic95/papers/About Tendermint.md

 Tendermint consensus algorithm guarantees successful termination, when the sum of voting power values of faulty processes does not exceed *f*.

 To summarize, Tendermint is a client-server platform which enables clients to execute their transactions, guarantees their proper completion and records them in a blockchain.
-It does so even if the network contains malicious nodes,
+It does so even if the network contains malicious nodes.

+In `Section 3`

 [^1]: Detailed explanation on Tendermint node types can be found at: <https://github.com/tendermint/tendermint/blob/master/docs/spec/p2p/node.md>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjA1NDI2MTIsNDkxNDQxMDY5LC0xNz
-Y5Mjg2MzU0LDcxNjM1MjYwNSwyOTU2MDI2NDgsMjE0NzI1ODAx
-MSwtMTkyMTk0MzcxOCwtMTg5NTc3MzI5NSwtMTExODMyNTY4OS
-wxMDY0NDIyNTgxLC02NjM1NjIwMDUsNjQ3MDYxMDMzXX0=
+eyJoaXN0b3J5IjpbLTc5ODE0MjU2MSw0OTE0NDEwNjksLTE3Nj
+kyODYzNTQsNzE2MzUyNjA1LDI5NTYwMjY0OCwyMTQ3MjU4MDEx
+LC0xOTIxOTQzNzE4LC0xODk1NzczMjk1LC0xMTE4MzI1Njg5LD
+EwNjQ0MjI1ODEsLTY2MzU2MjAwNSw2NDcwNjEwMzNdfQ==
 -->